raspberrypilearning/web-animate-span/en/step_1.md

 <h1><span class="movemeleft">L</span>orem ipsum</h1>
 --- /code ---

-You can also use `<span>` to change the colour or strength of text:
+You can also use `<span>` to change the colour or strength of text.

 --- code ---
 ---